1Money-Co/1money-ts-sdk/src/utils/README.md

 # utils
-The `utils` folder contains utility functions and modules that are used across the project to perform common tasks, manage configurations, handle promises, and more.
-This document provides an overview of each utility available in the `utils` folder.
+This document provides an overview of each utility available in the `utils`.

 ## getEnv
 The `getEnv` function is used to determine the current environment of the application.